unic0rn9k/slas/README.md

 A linear algebra system with a focus on performance, static allocation, statically shaped data and copy-on-write (aka cow) behavior.
 Safe and fast bindings for blas/blis are also provided out of the box.

+### The mission
+The goal of slas is to provide the best perfomance given the most amount of information that can be known at compile time.
+This mainly includes shapes and sizes of algebraic objects, target architecture and available hardware features/devices.

+Please keep in mind that slas specializes in cases where binaries are compiled and executed on the same system and thus is primarily intended for native compilation.
+*NOTE:* Slas might still be very broken when *not* using native comiplation.
+This will be done by utilizing link-time-optimization (LTO), static allocation, static profiling and analysis using build scripts.

+This is attempted to be done with the [modular backend system](https://docs.rs/slas/latest/slas/backends/index.html), which will support custom allocators in the future.

 [What is BLAS?](http://www.netlib.org/blas/)

 ### Example